 The publication from down under spoke to the Mitsubishi Eclipse Cross’s chief engineer, Masahiro Awano, who said the company was studying a variety of plug-in hybrid powertrain options including tri-motor and quad-motor setups which could form the basis for performance oriented models too.

-However, when the publication asked if the current PHEV system seen on the Eclipse Cross could be transferred to rugged models like the Triton and Pajero Sport, Awano replied that an upgraded version of the current PHEV system would be installed on next generation Mitsubishi cars and pickup trucks.
+However, when the publication asked if the current PHEV system seen on the Eclipse Cross could be transferred to rugged models like the Triton and Pajero Sport, Awano replied that an upgraded version of the current PHEV system would be installed on next-generation Mitsubishi cars and pickup trucks.

-Styling cues for the new Mitsubishi electric truck is expected to come from the Mi-Tech concept shown at the 2019 Tokyo Motor Show.
+Styling cues for the new Mitsubishi electric truck are expected to come from the Mi-Tech concept shown at the 2019 Tokyo Motor Show.
 The Mi-Tech, despite being a beach-buggy type model, featured strong design elements for its front and rear fascia, which is expected to be carried over to new Mitsubishi models like the Triton and Pajero Sport, expected through this decade.

 Mitsubishi Triton Hybrid FAQs